 Pasta, rice, and noodles

 Choose low carb flours like almond flour or almond meal, coconut flour, chickpea flour.
 Use whole wheat, arrowroot and corn flour – in smaller amounts (they are higher in carbs) to thicken sauces.

 Berries such as fresh raspberries, strawberries, blueberries, and cranberries are your best choices, eaten 1/2 cup per serve.
 Followed by stones fruits such as peaches and plums (1 small fruit per serve), grapefruit and cherries.
-We stick to using berries in our meal plans.
-Lemons and limes are fine too.
+We mainly stick to using berries in our meal plans.
+Lemons and limes are fine, too.